jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 An `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ is raised when there is a reference to a name in an `object <https://docs.python.org/3/glossary.html#term-object>`_ from outside the `object <https://docs.python.org/3/glossary.html#term-object>`_ and the name does not exist, for example ``humans.wings``

-A `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ is raised when there is a reference to a name within an object and there is no prior definition with the name
+A `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ is raised when there is a reference to a name within an `object <https://docs.python.org/3/glossary.html#term-object>`_ and there is no definition for the name

 REFACTOR: make it better